backstage-technical-services/hub/Contributing.md

 These may not sound as sexy as coding a completely new area of the website, but they are actually just as important!

-* If you just want to [report issues or request new features][link-report-issue], you do not need to read this document anymore (however, we recommend you read the section on [GitLab](#gitlab) so you know the basics of how it works).
+* If you just want to [report issues or request new features][link-report-issue], you do not need to read this document anymore (however, we recommend you read the section on [GitHub](#github) so you know the basics of how it works).
 * If you want to get more involved with the development process please continue reading.

 ## Development tools
 We use a variety of different tools to assist with the development process; it's recommended you glance over this section so you understand what each does, and which you need to use.

-### GitLab
+### GitHub
-[GitLab][link-repository] houses the source code, and is responsible for source control and version management.
-GitLab also houses our [issue tracker][link-report-issue]; the public and society members can use this to report bugs or request features/improvements, and the team uses this for task management.
-To ensure traceability and enable us to gather more information from issue reporters, you will need to [create a GitLab account][gitlab-register].
+[GitHub][link-repository] houses the source code, and is responsible for source control and version management.
+GitHub also houses our [issue tracker][link-report-issue]; the public and society members can use this to report bugs or request features/improvements, and the team uses this for task management.
+To ensure traceability and enable us to gather more information from issue reporters, you will need to [create a GitHub account][github-register].

-To work on the repository you'll also need to be added to the [GitLab group][link-team-members]; either request access through GitLab or in [Slack](#slack).
+To work on the repository you'll also need to be added to the [GitHub organisation][link-team-members]; either request access through GitHub or in [Slack](#slack).

-It is possible to make very small contributions without being a member of either the GitLab group or Slack channel - fork the repository, make the change and submit a Merge Request.
+It is possible to make very small contributions without being a member of either the GitHub group or Slack channel - fork the repository, make the change and submit a Pull Request.
 We strongly recommend against this route as we'd prefer to build an informed team, rather than use a disorganised "hit and run" approach.
-These types of Merge Requests will be assessed on a case-by-case basis.
+These types of Pull Requests will be assessed on a case-by-case basis.

-An introduction to git (which GitLab is a web interface for) can be found [here][link-git-help].
+An introduction to git (which GitHub is a web interface for) can be found [here][link-git-help].

 #### Tickets vs issues
 Within the team, we refer to issues in the issue tracker as "tickets"; we feel this better explains what the issues